lgw2/lgw2.github.io/_teaching/csci112-summer-2021/syllabus.md

 Catalog description: C Programming knowledge.
 Introduces imperative programming and the C standard library.
-Course covers pointers, memory management and structure. *Note: I am currently planning to follow the Spring 2021 CSCI 112 syllabus, which included C++ as well.*
+Course covers pointers, memory management and structures. *Note: we may introduce some C++ topics as well.*

-## Course schedule
+## Course format
-The course runs Mondays through Thursdays May 10 through June 4.
-The course will meet synchronously 11am-1:35pm [Mountain Time](https://time.is/MT) Mondays through Thursdays.
-We will not have class on Memorial Day, Monday, May 31st.
-Instead, we will have class the Friday of that week (June 4th).
-*I am stil deciding whether synchronous course meetings will be required;
-please email me if you have preferences.*
+The course runs May 10 through June 4, with synchronous meetings We will meet synchronously from 11am-1:35pm [Mountain Time](https://time.is/MT) Mondays through Thursdays (except during the week of May 31, when we will meet on Friday instead of Monday.)
+Every class day, there will be a lecture summary posted with a list of topics for the day, links to lecture videos, and links to extra resources to help you practice.
+There will also be a classwork assignment posted that you will need to complete before 1:35pm.
+From 11am-1:35pm, the course will meet on Zoom, and we will all work through the classwork assignment together.
+Because we will have students from different backgrounds, if you are able to complete the classwork on your own, you are not required to come to the course meeting.
+However, you are welcome to come to help your fellow students and learn from the group.
+There are a lot of different ways to use Linux, `vim`, `git`, and to program in C, and so you might learn a better way by seeing how someone else does it.

 ## Course resources
 ### Textbook
-The textbook is optional for this course, but is a resource for those who like textbooks.
+The textbook is optional for this course, but is a good resource for anyone who is interested.

 *Problem Solving and Program Design in C*, by Jeri R. Hanley& Elliot B. Koffman, Eighth Edition.